uniquid/developer-wiki/architecture.md

 Every Entity intrinsically has always the provider functionality in order to allow the signing of Contracts from the UniquID framework.

+Another special Entity is the **Revoker**.
+It's the only party authorized to destroy the contract.

 Functions
 ---------

-In order to allow the UniquID framework to create and distribute contracts a special kind of payload was needed.
-The Contract carrying this payload permit the Provider to sign new Contracts and broadcast them on the BlockChain only if the User is granted this access.
+To allow the UniquID framework to create and distribute contracts a special kind of payload was needed.
+The Contract carrying this payload permit the Provider to sign new Contracts and broadcast them on the BlockChain only if the User is granted this priviledge.

 The special payload defines a bitmask: each bit of the mask represents the n-th function.
 If the bit is 1 then the function is granted otherwise the function is denied.